Bublik: Common names and types

-Russian baranka or baranok is a contraction of the word obvaranok (обваранок), "scalded" / "parboiled".
-Belarusian abaranak, Ukrainian ob[v]arinok and Polish obwarzanek share the same etymology.
-The Russian spelling suggests that the word was adopted into Russian from Belarusian.

 History

 The first known written mention of the bagel is found in the Community Regulations of the city of Kraków in 1610.
 The bagel spread through Poland across all areas with significant Jewish population, reaching Ukraine, where it got its current form.
 The word bublik was adopted from Ukrainian to Russian in which it is first documented in the 18th century.
 It is mentioned as "wheat bublik" (бублик пшеничнои) in the Lexicon or Alphabetic Collection of Speeches from Russian to Dutch by Jacob Bruce published in 1717 in Saint Petersburg.

 The baranka is first mentioned in Russian sources in a 17th-century text.
 An entry for the year 1665 in the account ledger of Valday Iversky Monastery reads: "Baranki and eggs purchased for the brothers in Bogoroditsino village for ten altyn."
 In the 19th century, the town of Valday was famous for its baranki.
 Valday baranki were mentioned by Alexander Pushkin, Alexander Radishchev and others.

 William Pokhlyobkin traces the origin of Russian baranka to what is now Belarus, in particular to the town of Smarhon’ (the former Grand Duchy of Lithuania).
 Until they were murdered in the Holocaust, most of the population of Smarhon' was Jewish.
 Baranki were supposedly used to feed bears in the local school of bear training (the so-called "Bear Academy").
 Written accounts of Smarhon' baranki appeared in the 19th century.
 Adam Kirkor wrote in the encyclopedia Picturesque Russia: "In Smorgon', Oshmyany district, Vilna province, almost all the petty bourgeois population is busy baking small bubliki, or kringles, which are widely known as Smorgon' obvaranki.
 Each traveller would definitely buy several bundles of these bubliki; besides, they are transported to Vilna and other cities."
 Władysław Syrokomla mentioned Smarhon' as "the capital of obwarzanki famous in all Lithuania".
 Smarhon' obwarzanki were a traditional treat at Saint Casimir's Fair in Vilnius.